Austrosticta fieldi

 commonly known as a northern pondsitter.

 It has been recorded from Northern Territory, Australia, where it inhabits streams.

 Austrosticta fieldi is a medium-sized damselfly, coloured a dull grey-brown with some pale markings.

+Etymology

+The genus name Austrosticta combines the prefix austro- (from Latin auster, meaning "south wind", hence "southern") with -sticta, from Greek στικτός (stiktos, "spotted" or "tattooed").

+In 1908, Robin Tillyard named this species fieldi, an eponym honouring the collector James F. Field of Tennant Creek, Northern Territory.